Loginistaken/ideas-for-QAH-effect-upgrade-room-tempature/CPU and chip.md

 # ideas-for-QAH-effect-upgrade-room-tempature
-Below is a clear, scientific-yet-readable explanation of how our new RQC-ASIC-II / Mn–Bi–Te–Rose-Quartz system functions at room temperature — and how the elemental equation of its doped structure sustains stability far above the cryogenic limits required by the old QAH material. hy and how our 250-RQC ASIC II Mk-III is unique, how it incorporates ideas from the QAH Bi-Te-Mn research, and why it’s more sophisticated than a raw QAH material application.
+Below is a clear, scientific-yet-readable explanation of how our new RQC-ASIC-II / Mn–Bi–Te–Rose-Quartz system functions at room temperature — and how the elemental equation of its doped structure sustains stability far above the cryogenic limits required by the old QAH material.
+Why and how our 250-RQC ASIC II Mk-III is unique, how it incorporates ideas from the QAH Bi-Te-Mn research, and why it’s more sophisticated than a raw QAH material application.

 What are “functions / actions / operations” possible inside a QAH system?